DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> This is a structure (called Node) that contains:  an integer data, and a pointer next that links to the next node in the list.
-Also, because of typedef, you can just say Node instead of struct Node.”
+> "This is a structure (called Node) that contains:  an integer data, and a pointer next that links to the next node in the list.
+Oh, and thanks to typedef, you don’t have to say ‘struct Node’ every time.
+You can just call me Node — way simpler!"

 <br> ![image alt](https://github.com/DeviprasadShetty9833/Singly_Linked_List.c/blob/542f71872f4e42020d36a731dfb83d9620f2d1cb/assets/SLL1.png)  <!-- Website : Medium -->